Bachelor Degrees Home

 Psychology is a science that has as its central theme the study of human and animal behaviour as well as the underlying factors influencing behaviour.
 According to the opinions of members of the international union of psychological science, psychology is concerned with improving the quality of life.
 In order to achieve these ends psychologists work in a broad range of topics (this explains the wide range of psychological sub-disciplines).
 This course will extend student knowledge at the basic level on how society functions, children learn, people behave or misbehave, grow, and how the underlying mechanisms in co-operation with other forces (e.g., environment) explain these phenomena.

 Graduates of the MSc in Counselling Psychology programme may pursue careers as psychologists, counsellors in hospitals, community centres, schools and businesses, therapists and more.

-The title MSc in Counselling Psychology is awarded directly by the University of Sheffield.
+The title Master of Science in Counselling Psychology is awarded directly by the University of York.

 Professional rights: Our Graduates of Bachelor in Psychology who continued their studies to Masters level and have been awarded our MSc in Counselling Psychology (along with adequate practical experience in a related field) or our MA in Counselling Psychology with a Practicum, can apply for registration to the Health and Care Professions Council – HCPC through the International route.
 Applications to the HCPC are examined on an individual case, thus registration is not automatic but subject to the applicant meeting all the conditions set by the HCPC (i.e. training, health and character of the applicant).